 9:55 p.m.
 Traffic stop.
 Eighth Street N. An officer conducted a stop for failing to follow a traffic device.
 The officer witnessed drug paraphernalia from outside of the vehicle.
 The driver gave the officer a false name.
 The driver was found to have multiple warrants for their arrest.
 Both individuals had controlled substances in their possession.
 They were arrested and transported to Stearns County Jail.

 4:30 a.m.
 DWI.
 CR 120.
-When officers arrived at a vehicle crash, they saw people leaving the scene on foot.
+When officers arrived at a vehicle crash, they saw people leaving scene on foot.
 The individuals admitted to driving the crashed vehicle and both smelled of alcohol.
 The driver was arrested for DWI and leaving the scene of an accident.

 9:55 a.m.
 Traffic stop.
 Riverside Avenue S. A search of license plates turned up a missing individual.
 Officers stopped the vehicle and found the missing individual who had a probation violation order.
 Officers took the individual into custody and transported them to Stearns County Jail.

 3:45 p.m.
 Suspicious smell.
 First Street NE.
 Officers were dispatched to the strong smell of marijuana within a residence.
 Officers found where they believed the smell came from and interviewed the occupant.
-The occupant admitted to smoking marijuana earlier and was warned it is still illegal and would be cited if found in possession.
+The occupant admitted to smoking marijuana earlier and was warned that it was still illegal and would be cited if found in possession.